New attorney general to investigate priests, Nassar, Flint

 She said her office has asked Michigan’s seven dioceses to suspend their own internal reviews until the investigation — which began last summer and could take two years — is complete.
 She said such “self-policing” can interfere, and investigators have heard “many stories” of victims being encouraged to sign non-disclosure agreements to stay quiet.

 “Victims may believe they cannot or should not report abuse to us because the church is going to handle it.
 Simply put, that’s just not true.
-If you signed an NDA, you still have a right and I would say a responsibility to speak to law enforcement authorities,” said Nessel.
+If you signed an NDA, you still have a right and I would say a responsibility to speak to law enforcement authorities,” said Nessel, who said victims should ask to see investigators’ “badge and not their rosary.”
 She said there may be more than 1,000 victims in Michigan and that the breadth of the probe will help unearth cover-ups in which accused priests were moved to other parishes.

 The Archdiocese of Detroit said in a statement that the attorney general’s office hasn’t asked it to halt its internal review, but that it looks forward to working with Nessel to clarify “some of the broad generalizations” that were made during the press conference.